aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

   - Create a new Project on DigitalOcean
   - Spin a MongoDB cluster on DigitalOcean
   - Create a Droplet on DigitalOcean
-  - Login to the VM via SSH
+  - Login to the VM via SSH and update OS
+  - (Optional) Register a DNS A record
   - Install Docker and `docker-compose`
   - Clone blobfishes sources from GitHub
   - Create file `.env` with connection info to the MongoDB instance